sai-phani255/pyevals/README.md

 This  module builds the BarPlot, BoxPlot, CountPlot, DistPlot, HeatMap, PairPlot and ViolinPlot only with one line of code.A folder is created 'Plots' where the pdf files of all the plots are stored.Along with this, a pdf file will be generated 'FinalPlots.pdf' which contains all the plots with which EDA can be performed easily.

-This module will evaulate the Classification problems and Regression problems with 12 and 7 algorithms respectively.
+This module will evaulate the Classification problems and Regression problems with 12 and 6 algorithms respectively.

 The Classification algorithms are KNN,LogisticRegression,DecisionTreeClassifier, RandomForestClassifier, SupportVectorClassifier, QuadraticDiscriminantSnalysis, SGDClassifier, AdaBoost, CalibratedClassifier, MultinomialNB, BernoulliNB, GaussianNB.

-The Regression algorithms are LinearRegression, PolynomialRegression, RidgeRegression, LassoRegression, SupportVectorRegressor, GradientBoostingRegression, PLSRegression.
+The Regression algorithms are LinearRegression, PolynomialRegression, RidgeRegression, LassoRegression, SupportVectorRegressor, GradientBoostingRegression.

 We also have implmented the Adjusted R Squared method as the Regression Metric Evaluation.